khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 The topic progression is somewhat,
 > subsets → combination → permutation →sub array →string partitioning →cartesian product → multiple string combination → and more.

-My recommendation to you for reading this turorial is, read sequentially rather hopping between topics.
+My recommendation to you for reading this turorial is, read sequentially... 😃

 ## What is Backtracking?